Tessa’s Recipe Rundown

 Why are these brownies so thick?
 Definitely not a good recipe.

-I didn’t add the chocolate chips, because I didn’t have any, but despite the texture being good, it was insanely bitter.
+I didn’t add the chocolate chips, because I didn’t have any, but despite the texture being good, it was bitter.
 I followed using only grams.
 Tastes like someone just ran measurements through a converter without taste testing.
 I am throwing away the rest because I can’t bring myself to keep eating it.

 I made this recipe looking to make a chewy brownie.
 I found your tips very helpful especially mixing together vegetable oil and butter whereas I previously have only ever used butter only.